 - Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged.

-For more information on vaccination including the COVID-19 vaccination go to the ARA website; https://rheumatology.org.au/ patients, medications, vaccinations
+For more information on vaccination including the COVID-19 vaccination go to the Vaccinations page on the ARA website.

 - If you need surgery for any reason, guselkumab may need to be stopped before surgery.
 It can usually start again after the operation at a time decided by your surgeon and rheumatologist.